linxinliu241/kkbox-churn-project/README.md

 The fix, in `5_modeling.ipynb`, changes only how val and test are imputed: the sentinel is now the maximum `days_since_last_use` seen in the **training data only**, and that same train-derived value is used to fill missing values in train, val, and test alike.
 The train split's imputed values are unchanged by this fix — train was already being imputed with its own max, which is the same value it's imputed with now.
 What changed is val (and test): instead of being imputed with the max computed over val itself, it's now imputed with the max computed over train.

-This fix addresses the leak for the val/test split, but **we did not fix it for the CV folds** — each CV fold's val imputation still uses information beyond what that fold's training data would have available.
+This fix addresses the leak for the val/test split, but **we did not fix it for the CV folds** — each CV fold's value imputation still uses information beyond what that fold's training data would have available.
 Since CV is used only as a stability diagnostic and not for model selection, we judged the residual leak there to be low-impact, but it remains unaddressed.
 The fully-clean fix — per-fold imputation inside a pipeline — is noted as future work.

-> Finding and fixing a leak in our own pipeline is, we think, more credible than presenting one that merely looks flawless.

 ---